Hikmet Vurgun

-Hikmet Vurgun is a Turkish handball coach, academic for physical education and sports and former handball player.
+Hikmet Vurgun is a Turkish handball coach, academic for physical education and sports, and a former handball player.

 Private life

-Hikmet Vurgun married Nilgün Akış, also a handball coach, academic and former handball player.
+Hikmet Vurgun is married to Nilgün Akış, also a handball coach, academic and former handball player.

 Academic career

 Vurgun graduated from Ege University in İzmir and obtained a master's degree in 2000.
-Pursuing an academic career, he was employed end 2004 as a research assistant at the same university.
+Pursuing an academic career, he was employed in 2004 as a research assistant at the same university.

 He taught sports coaching in his capacity as assistant professor at the Physical Education and Sports College of the Celal Bayar University in Manisa.
 In 2014, he was admitted to the faculty of Recep Tayyip Erdoğan University in conjunction with his move to the Ardeşen GSK in Rize.

 Player

 Vurgun began his sports career as a handball player in İzmir.

 Coach

 Club

-In 2007, Vurgun attended a coaching course of the European Handball Federation.
+In 2007, Vurgun attended a coaching course offered by the European Handball Federation.
 The same year, he was appointed head coach of İzmir BB GSK's women's handball team.
 In June 2014, he transferred to the Rize-based team Ardeşen GSK.